About the Fellowships

 - Typically, six Klarman Fellows are appointed each year.

-- Klarman Fellows are appointed for a period of three years, subject to the faculty sponsor’s annual evaluation of scholarly progress.
+- Klarman Fellows are appointed for a period of three years, subject to the faculty host’s annual evaluation of scholarly progress.

 - Klarman Fellows are provided an annual stipend of $75,000, plus Cornell benefits.